-SECTION - C (Creative Writing Skills) [M. M. : 15
+SECTION - C

+(Creative Writing Skills)

-- 4. Attempt any one from (a), (b) and (c) given below : - (a) Every year in the central part of the city a flower show is held in the month of February.
+- 4. Attempt any one from (a), (b) and (c) given below : - (a) Prepare a poster in not more than 50 words on kindness to animals to be displayed in the city at public places appealing to people to show kindness to animals.
+You are Secretary of the Society for Prevention of Cruelty to Animals. - (b) Every year in the central part of the city a flower show is held in the month of February.
 Your school has received a circular from the District Collector inviting your students to visit it.
 Write a notice in about 50 words informing the students about the show and advising them to go and enjoy it.
-You are Navtej/Navita, Head Boy/Head Girl, Sunrise Public School, Surat.

-- (b) You want to rent out your newly constructed flat in the heart of the city.
+You are Navtej/Navita, Head Boy/Head Girl, Sunrise Public School, Surat. - (c) You want to rent out your newly constructed flat in the heart of the city.
 Draft an advertisement in not more than 50 words to be published in 'The Deccan Herald', Bangalore under classified columns.
 Give all the necessary details.
-You are Mohan/Mahima of Jayanagar, Bengaluru. - (c) Prepare a poster in not more than 50 words on kindness to animals to be displayed in the city at public places appealing to people to show kindness to animals.
-You are Secretary of the Society for Prevention of Cruelty to Animals. - 5.
-Attempt any one from (a) and (b) given below : - (a) You have noticed many stray animals on the road during the busy hours of the day.
-These animals have caused traffic jam as well as accidents.
-You have already written to the concerned authorities but no action has been taken so far.
-So write a letter to the Editor of a leading newspaper telling him about the nuisance created by the stray animals.
-Sign your name as Preeti/Krishnan, C/5, Assam. - (b) You are Ram/Rajani, living at 1, Rana Pratap Marg, New Delhi.
+You are Mohan/Mahima of Jayanagar, Bengaluru. - 5.
+Attempt any one from (a) and (b) given below : - (a) You are Ram/Rajani, living at 1, Rana Pratap Marg, New Delhi.
 Read the advertisement given below and apply for the job that suits you giving your bio-data separately.